longcw/yolo2-pytorch/README.md

 ### Evaluation
-Follow [this project (TFFRCNN)](https://github.com/CharlesShang/TFFRCNN) to download and prepare the training, validation, test data and the VGG16 model pre-trained on ImageNet.
+Follow [this project (TFFRCNN)](https://github.com/CharlesShang/TFFRCNN) to download and prepare the training, validation, test data.

 Since the program loading the data in `yolo2-pytorch/data` by default, you can set the data path as following.